zenea-project/zenea-swift/README.md

 # About zenea-swift
-This package is a swift implementation of the [Zenea Project](https://github.com/glasfisch3000/zenea) Data Layer.
+This package is a swift library for the [Zenea Project](https://github.com/glasfisch3000/zenea) Data Layer.

 It includes the following targets:
 ### `zenea`